 Compulsive shopping is the first habit to change if you want to shift into a minimalist lifestyle.
 Excessive shopping can be a tricky habit to overcome because shopping can be addictive.
 Especially when you have kids and enjoy shopping for them!

 But minimalist living is not necessarily about being overly strict with your shopping habits.
-It’s not that you should completely stop spending money.
+It’s not about not buying toys or that you should completely stop spending money.
 That would be impossible!
 Instead, it’s about wise spending and living abundantly without unnecessary stuff.
-Minimalist living is about spending intentionally, not compulsively.
+Minimalist living is about spending intentionally for your family, rather than spending compulsively.

 Having a minimalist home is a money-saving, earth-friendly, intentional lifestyle choice.

 When you have a minimalist household where clutter is kept at bay, you feel more peaceful and relaxed.
 You can find stuff.
 And your home looks more aesthetically pleasing and organized.

 You can feel abundant with a minimalist home.
 Because although we want to stop unnecessary compulsive shopping and spending, this mindset is not about lack; it’s about mindful spending, which leads to beauty and peace in your surroundings.